- News Brief

 Keith Hebden is an Affirming Catholic Anglican pioneer minister and Seeking Justice deanery adviser in Mansfield, Nottinghamshire, where he chairs the Diocesan Greener Churches Group.
 He teaches and writes on Dalit theology, Christian anarchism, green spirituality, and spiritual activism.
 His latest book, Seeking Justice: The radical compassion of Jesus plots experiments in faith based community organising and direct action.
 Some of his workshop material and other resources can be found at Compassionistas.

 Symon Hill is a Christian activist, writer, peaceworker and trainer.
-He is an associate tutor at the Woodbrooke Quaker Study Centre, and involved with the Jubilee Debt Campaign, Christianity Uncut, Workshop (the Anabaptist-influenced Christian training course), the Fellowship of Reconciliation, Queers for Jesus and other networks.
-He is author of The No-nonsense Guide to Religion (New Internationalist 2010) and has a book coming out on new media and politics.
+He is an associate tutor at the Woodbrooke Quaker Study Centre, and involved with Christianity Uncut, the Campaign Against Arms Trade (CAAT), Queers for Jesus and other networks.
+He is author of The No-Nonsense Guide to Religion (2010) and Digital Revolutions: Activism in the internet age (2013), both published by New Internationalist.
 From 2009-2013 he was a co-director and then associate director of Ekklesia.
+In 2011, he walked from Birmingham to London as a pilgrimage of repentance for his former homophobia.
 See: http://symonhill.wordpress.com/

 Vaughan Jones is the Chief Executive Officer of Praxis, a multi-agency NGO working with displaced people across London and globally.
 He is a minister of the United Reformed Church (URC) with many years of pastoral experience in Bethnal Green.
 With expertise in the role of faith communities in social and political action, community development, human rights and social justice, Vaughan is author of 'Are Immigration Controls Moral?'
 (Ekklesia, 2005-9) and Take, Bless, Break, Give (Granary Press, 2003), which features prayers and liturgical resources from ecumenical and inner city contexts.